Frequently Asked Questions

 BLS prepares projections only for the nation as a whole.

 Projections of industry and occupational employment are prepared by each state,

 using input from the BLS National projections.
 Contact information for State labor market information offices is available at http://www.bls.gov/bls/ofolist.htm.

 Do you have employment data and projections from earlier years?

 Employment projections from previous years are available in projections issues of the Monthly Labor Review and in archived news releases.
 Data files for a limited number of previous projections are available on request.
 Projections for previous periods are not always comparable to the 2014–24 projections, however, because of changes in industry and occupational classifications, historical data revision, and changes in projections procedures.

 Why are there differences between estimated employment in a particular occupation in

 the Employment Projections data and estimated employment in that same occupation from surveys such as the

 Occupational Employment Statistics (OES) survey or the Current Population Survey (CPS)?

 The historical data in the Employment Projections program’s National Employment Matrix combines employment data from several different sources.
 Data on industries comes primarily from the Current Employment Statistics (CES) program.
 This employment is distributed to occupations using staffing patterns from the

 Occupational Employment Statistics (OES) survey.
-In addition, the matrix incorporates data for industries not covered by CES and OES – agriculture and private households – from the Current Population Survey (CPS), as well as employment data for self-employed and unpaid family workers.
+In addition, the matrix incorporates data for industries not covered by CES and OES – agriculture and private households – from the Current Population Survey (CPS), as well as employment data for self-employed workers.
 A more detailed description of data sources is available at http://www.bls.gov/emp/ep_projections_methods.htm.

 How accurate are BLS projections?